-Here are some tips to help you design your intranet training.
+Here are some tips to help you design your intranet training program:

 Executive intranet adoption is important.
-They hold the keys to budgets, strategic direction, governance, and more.
+They hold the keys to budgets, strategic direction, and governance.
 Plus, they are key ambassadors that other employees will follow.
-So plan to give them one-on-one training when and how they want it.
-You could even set up a “reverse mentoring program,” in which younger, tech savvy employees help executives get comfortable with the new intranet.
+Plan to give them one-on-one training when and how they want it.
+You could even set up a "reverse mentoring program," in which younger, tech savvy employees help executives get comfortable with the new intranet.

 2. Plan different training tracks for different user groups

 Design training sessions for different types of users, so you can emphasize the most important intranet features for them.
 We often divide training based on how the user will use the intranet, but you may also choose to divide it further to the role or department level.
-Common user groups include:
+Common user groups for your intranet training program include:

 - End Users